 All you need to know about Les Chalets de la Plage is right in the name – cottages on the beach.
 Whether you’re looking for a lobster lunch at a lighthouse or a day of sunbathing and swimming, it’s all just steps away when you stay at this spot in Bas-Caraquet.

 Le Griffon Bed & Breakfast is an elegant Victorian villa located in the town of Shediac, just a short walk from Canada’s warmest saltwater beach.
-Shediac is rich in Acadian history and the home of the first Congrès mondial acadien in 1994, and is again part of the host region for the 2019 CMA.
+Shediac is rich in Acadian history.
+It was the home of the first Congrès mondial acadien in 1994, and is again part of the host region for the 2019 CMA.

 Experience the natural beauty of the Acadian Isles with a stay at La Maison Bleue in Haut-Lamèque.
 Savour spectacular sunsets and succulent seafood in this idyllic seaside escape.
 Then wake up refreshed and ready to explore the unspoilt beauty of the Acadian Peninsula’s eco-park.

 There are many accommodations options along the Acadian Coast – beachside cottages are especially popular, so make sure to book early!

 Wherever you choose to stay, you’ll receive a warm Acadian welcome.
 Ready to start planning?
 Use The Acadian Joyride road trip as your guide to experience New Brunswick’s Acadie.